 Everyone wants to be heard, but how do you make people listen to you?
 That probably depends on who you’re talking to.
 You wouldn’t speak to your boss the same way you’d speak to your two-year-old nephew.
 It’s the same for any form of communication, you have to make it appropriate for the intended audience.
 In marketing, tailoring your content to your customer personas can be imperative to your whole content marketing strategy.

-If you understand what your audience wants, then you can build and produce all of your content around those trigger points.
+When you understand what your audience wants, then you can build and produce all of your content around those trigger points.
 That’s when you’ll start to see real content marketing ROI.
 In a 2016 benchmark study by Cintell, Marketing Profs and The Marketing Advisory Board found that 71% of companies who exceed revenue and lead goals use documented personas.

 Customer Persona vs Data

 Developing a customer persona is not just about demographic data.
 A persona helps you to unlock your audience’s desires, perceptions, biases, and behaviors.
 It gets into your customer’s head so that you can answer every question, concern, driver, and motivator across their entire customer journey.
 Sounds pretty good right?
 Here are some questions to ask to get you started:

 Don’t trust your biases and perceptions.
 Actively gather info that can challenge or expand what you know about your market.
 Get it from as many sources as possible:

 Your managers may have read market data or industry reports

 Look at social media feeds of the people your customers follow.

 Get their anecdotes on client behavior and response to past campaigns

 Find out what they’re talking about, and why they care.